FlyingFathead/neurograph-cli/README.md

 requirements:

 `pip install termplotlib`
-(termplotlib might have other dependencies)
+(termplotlib might have other dependencies such as `gnuplot`, that needs to be installed separately)

 1. assumes you have your readouts under `logs/`, fetches the latest .txt from that directory
 2. prints out a neat graph into your terminal window